gebodal/annodoc/index.md

 #### Name

 A `Name` relation is between a ParameterName and a ParameterSymbol, and is used to indicate that the given ParameterName is the linguistic name of the ParameterSymbol.
-For instance, the phrase "Hubble constant" is the linguistic name (ParameterName) for the symbol "H\_0"
+For instance, the phrase "Hubble constant" is the linguistic name (ParameterName) for the symbol "H\_0" (ParameterSymbol).

+It is very likely that many mathematical symbols will be given in the text without reference to a linguistic name, especially in contexts where the symbol is commonly agreed upon within the field (for instance, it is not uncommon for "H\_0" and "\Omega\_\Lambda" to be used in cosmology papers without explanation).
+However, please do attempt to find an appropriate span in the text, and remember that the name and symbol may appear in different sentences.

+You will also encounter situations in which a name and symbol appear together without a nearby measurement.
+In such cases there will often be a measurement of the physical entity given later in the text (probably using only the symbol).
+When this occurs, please ensure you create a relation between the name and symbol which appear together, but do not create a Name relation between the ParameterName at the start of the document and the ParameterSymbol at the end (provided that the symbol uses exactly the same text).
+For example:

+EXAMPLE

+Any "missing" relations may be easily reconstructed automatically, and the resulting markup in the brat interface much more readable.

 #### Property

+A `Property` relation is between an Object and a ParameterName or ParameterSymbol, and is used to indicate that the name or symbol is given as a property of the annotated object.
+For example:

+EXAMPLE

+Please include these relations wherever possible, as they are prone to linguistic ambiguity - especially in the cases where there are multiple objects referenced in the same text.

 #### Confidence

+A `Confidence` relation is between a MeasuredValue or Constraint and a ConfidenceLimit, and is used to relate a measurement with a stated confidence.
+Note that in many cases a single confidence

 #### Condition

+### Relations

+#### Incorrect
+#### AcceptedValue
+#### FromLiterature

 Need: